bitdeep/cv/README.md

 - Contributed to the development of xGrail plugins for Camelot's ecosystem.
 - Designed and implemented airdrop contracts for token distribution.
-- Participated in code refactoring efforts to improve contract efficiency and
+- Participated in code refactoring efforts to improve contract efficiency.

 ## [Malt Protocol](https://github.com/MaltEcosystem/)

-- Upgraded smart contracts from Solidity version 0.7 to Solidity version 0.8, ensuring compatibility and leveraging new features.
+- Upgraded smart contracts from Solidity version 0.7 to Solidity version 0.8.
 - Enhanced contract security and performance by utilizing Solidity v8's improved features and optimizations.
+- Refactor of test-cases from 0.7 to 0.8.
 - Collaborated with the development team to implement best practices and conducted thorough testing to validate upgrades.